otang47/Landscape-Painting-Classification/README.md

 # Classifying Ancient Chinese Landscape Painting

-This project was done by Olivia Tang and Rose Williams for the University of Pennsylvania's CIS 170: Computer Vision Class.
+This project was done by Olivia Tang and Rose William for the University of Pennsylvania's CIS 170: Computer Vision Class.

 ## Overview